worldluoji/front-end/css/cssbasic.md

 - max-height allows an element to size naturally, up to a point.

 ## vertical-align
-A vertical-align declaration only affects inline and table-cell elements.
+A vertical-align declaration only affects <strong>inline and table-cell</strong> elements.